-18 movie and TV casts amusingly re-imagined with Photoshop
+26 movie and TV casts amusingly re-imagined with Photoshop

 Have you ever watched a film or TV show and thought another actor might be suited to the lead role?
 Now, thanks to another brilliant contest at Design Crowd, you can let your imagination run wild thanks to the efforts of some brilliant Photoshoppers.

-These artists were given the challenge of imagining they were in charge of recasting and to post the results.
+These artists were given the challenge of imagining they were in charge of recasting and posting the results.

 We've collected some of our favourites for you to enjoy, but be sure to check out all the previous entries for some extra chortles.